Session 1: February 1-3, 2018

 Dr. Rosenstiel has a passion for continuing education, completing coursework in dental anesthesiology, dental implants, endodontics, and CAD/CAM restorations.
 He has served as President of the Alabama Academy of General Dentistry, and teaches part-time at the UAB School of Dentistry.
 He brings a wealth of practical experience with him to the courses he teaches, including insight on how to implement dental implants into a private practice setting, and how to manage the business aspects of implant dentistry.

 This course requires a significant investment in time and resources.
 It is intended for clinicians who wish to develop advanced skills in implant dentistry, and are committed to applying these skills in their practices.

 Many of our course delegates recoup their initial investment during the time of the course, and the expectation is that clinicians will realize a return on their investment that generously rewards the time spent in the course.
 We strive to make sure each clinician is fully equipped to effectively put their implant skills into practice.

 A deposit of $4,500 holds your spot in the course, which can be paid using a credit card below.
-The balance of payment is due by November 15, 2016, by check.
+The balance of payment is due by October 15, by check, for February courses and May 15 for courses starting in August.
 Please make checks payable to Precision Dental Implants, and mail to 2645 Altadena Rd, Birmingham, Alabama, 35243.